raphaelmor/Polyline/README.md

 ## Features

+- Encode a `CLLocationCoordinate2D` array to a polyline
+- Decode a polyline to an Array of `CLLocationCoordinate2D`
-- Encode a CLLocation array to a polyline
+- Encode a `CLLocation` array to a polyline
-- Decode a polyline to an Array of CLLocation
+- Decode a polyline to an Array of `CLLocation`
 - Encode/Decode associated levels (optional)
 - 100% Unit Test Coverage
 - Complete Documentation

-### Planned for 1.0.0
+### Planned for 1.0.0 Release

 - Convert to `MKPolyline`
 - Example project